Historical Significance · Wildlife

 The 104 km non-motorized trail contains a variety of geographical features and has a historical past.
 Built upon the former CN rail line, the multi-use trail runs east to west and passes through a number of communities including Portland, Chaffey's Locks, Sydenham and Harrowsmith.
 Today, the recreational trail is used by cyclists, runners, horse riders, snowmobilers, cross-country skiers and people just out for a stroll, enjoying spotting wildlife and the natural surrounding.

-The Cataraqui Trail contains three segments: Cataraqui Trail: East Segment
+There are three segments: Cataraqui Trail: West Segment

-This trail is part of a regional trail network and connects with K&P Trail (Frontenac Segment)
+This trail is part of a regional trail network and connects with Rideau Trail: Opinicon Segment

 Flora & Fauna